How These 14 Incredible People Use Their Journal to Stay On Top of Their Game

 You can use journaling as an extension of your thinking capacity.
 Writing things down saves memory, and allows for more complex thoughts and enhanced clarity.

-Scott’s book Ultralearning is now available for pre-order.
+Scott’s book Ultralearning is now available for purchase.
 If you’re interested in learning a new language (or ten!), starting a business, or earning the equivalent of a college degree in a fraction of the time, this is the book for you.
-If you pre-order, Scott will send you a ton of juicy bonuses!

 6. Greg McKeown